 “Always able to see and aim, even in degraded mode, makes a big difference to the crew’s safety and efficiency”Frank Puts, Product Manager Defence

 In degraded mode, when the (primary) electronic sights are down or electrical power fails, tank crews immediately move to backup sights, often referred to as auxiliary sights.
 These non-powered systems maintain vitally-important visibility outside the vehicle for situational awareness and effective aiming, while the crew remains in the relative safety of the tank.

-All types of armored vehicles utilize auxiliary sights.
+All types of armoured vehicles utilize auxiliary sights.
 In a typical tank, three of the four crew members depend on various types of sights to perform their duties.
 Only the loader can perform his or her responsibility without a view to the outside.

 It was assumed that periscopes were the only possible design for safe and reliable auxiliary sights.
 Without power, how can light—which travels in a straight line—go around a protective shield except by reflection off of mirrors and prisms rigidly aligned in a box?

 The answer is a radically different design utilizing a special kind fiber optics.
 Wound Fiber Bundles (WFB) is a cable composed of hundreds of thousands of tiny flexible strands of specially formulated glass that transmits light without any electrical power.

 Similar to video and thermal camera sights, fiber optic auxiliary sights have a modular, distributed architecture consisting of a component placed on the exterior of the vehicle, a component placed inside, and a cable connecting the two.
 Unlike video and thermal camera sights, a WFB Auxiliary Sight operates completely without electrical power, providing the the crew of armoured vehicles with the ability to engage targets in degraded mode.